phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 592378
+#Number of Trump Tweets: 595463
-#Number of Cruz Tweets: 387486
+#Number of Cruz Tweets: 388855
-#Number of Clinton Tweets: 277440
+#Number of Clinton Tweets: 277829
-#Number of Rubio Tweets: 179382
-#Number of Sanders Tweets: 167792
+#Number of Sanders Tweets: 167942
 #Number of Jeb!
-Tweets: 163931
+Tweets: 165156
-#Number of Carson Tweets: 79095
+#Number of Carson Tweets: 79619
-#Number of Kasich Tweets: 66209
+#Number of Kasich Tweets: 66596
 #Total Number of Tweets:
+#Number of Rubio Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---